Jean-François Labbé: Playing career

-Labbé has played in the DEL for three seasons, with Augsburger Panther in 2004–05 and with the Sinupret Ice Tigers in 2005–06 and 2006–07.
+Labbé played in the DEL for three seasons, with Augsburger Panther in 2004–05 and with the Sinupret Ice Tigers in 2005–06 and 2006–07.
 For the 2008 and 2009 season he joined the Vienna Capitals in Austria's Erste Bank Hockey League.

 He finished his career in 2011 after a season with the Sherbrooke Saint-François in the Ligue Nord-Américaine de Hockey.

 Labbé was selected for induction as part of the American Hockey League Hall of Fame's 2016 class.

 Records

 Labbé currently holds records with the Syracuse Crunch for: